tonicpow/embed-legacy/README.md

 **This feature has been deprecated by [handcash](https://www.handcash.io/migration/en/index.html).**

 #### RelayX 1handle Support
-This Tonic embed script converts [RelayX 1handles](https://relayx.io/?affiliate=1LWyDs4qzmfAhGpSZk1K1kLmNdafBDdJSD) to wallet addresses on-the-fly when loading.
+This Tonic embed script converts [RelayX 1handles](https://relayx.io/?affiliate=tonicpow@moneybutton.com) to wallet addresses on-the-fly when loading.
-You can supply a [1handle](https://relayx.io/?affiliate=1LWyDs4qzmfAhGpSZk1K1kLmNdafBDdJSD) handle via `data-relayx`.
+You can supply a [1handle](https://relayx.io/?affiliate=tonicpow@moneybutton.com) handle via `data-relayx`.

+#### Paymail Address Support
+This Tonic embed script converts [paymail addresses](https://blog.moneybutton.com/2019/05/31/introducing-paymail-an-extensible-identity-protocol-for-bitcoin-bsv/) to wallet addresses on-the-fly when loading via the [polynym](https://github.com/uptimesv/polynym) library and api.

 #### Supported Browsers
 TonicPow supports all commonly used browsers.
 Below is a list of popular browsers and their minimum supported version.